Sujan-shrestha7/SlidingNav/README.md

-# SlidingNav
-Sliding Navbar using HTML and CSS
+This is a Sliding Navbar project using html and css only.
+Hope you guys will love it.